djgroen/student-resources/docs/python-abm.rst

 Written by Derek Groen (Derek.Groen@brunel.ac.uk)

-In this tutorial, you will learn how to write a very basic agent-based simulation application.
-The example we use is a very simplistic simulation that attempts to predict the movement of persons during the Northern Mali Conflict in 2012.
+In this tutorial, you will learn how to write a basic agent-based simulation application.
+The example we use is a simulation that attempts to predict the movement of persons escaping dangerous areas and seeking safety.
+The principles we cover in this tutorial have been used for a wide range of simulations, for instance to model the escape of people from armed conflicts (https://www.nature.com/articles/s41598-017-13828-9).

 The underlying technique we introduce here is more widely known as *agent-based modelling*, or ABM.

+In this tutorial we will cover the following aspects:
+* What is agent-based modelling in general.
+* Creating a simple agent-based model with Python3 and using several of the key concepts that we used in the Flee agent-based modelling code.
+* Observing uncertainty in your simulation results.
+* Basic steps towards designing and prototyping your own model.

 ------------
 Requirements